The World's Great Historic Hotels Revived

 Collected by Afar Magazine

 We love a good story, and Europe’s historic hotels have plenty to tell.
 Thanks to recent renovations, guests can luxuriate in modern-day comforts while taking in the ageless glamour of these icons.
-This appeared in the October 2015 issue of AFAR.

 Via Regina, 8, 22016 Tremezzo CO, Italy